Audiences

 Valedictorian and Salutatorian

 The Committee on Honors, Awards, and Prizes reviews the academic records of the most exceptional students nominated by the faculty for Valedictorian and Salutatorian.
-Selections is based not on GPA alone, but on the breadth, depth, and high quality of academic achievement, departmental recommendations, and outstanding academic work beyond that which is required for the degree.
+Selection is based not on GPA alone, but on the breadth, depth, and high quality of academic achievement, faculty recommendations, and outstanding academic work beyond that which is required for the degree.